eliperelman/raptor-query/README.md

   timeFilter: 'time > now() - 7d'
 });

-// SELECT PERCENTILE(value, 95) FROM "measure" WHERE "metric" = 'visuallyLoaded' AND "context" = 'clock.gaiamobile.org' AND "branch" = 'master' AND "device" = 'flame-kk' AND "memory" = '319' AND "test" = 'cold-launch' AND time > now() - 7d GROUP BY "revisionId" fill(none)
+// SELECT MEAN(value) as value FROM "measure" WHERE "metric" = 'visuallyLoaded' AND "context" = 'clock.gaiamobile.org' AND "branch" = 'master' AND "device" = 'flame-kk' AND "memory" = '319' AND "test" = 'cold-launch' AND time > now() - 7d GROUP BY "revisionId" fill(none)
 ```

 ### Measurements